Hhassan5/RISC-V-32I/RISC-V-32I-Pipelined/README.md

 * Enhancement Opportunity: Dynamic prediction could improve performance

 ## Example Test Results
-You can easily trace the results in the following 3 examples (note that wd is the data being written in the registers and wr is the register number)
+You can easily trace the results in the following 3 examples <br>
+(note that wd is the data being written in the registers and wr is the register number)
 ### Test 1
 - lw x1,256(x0)